flow-storm/flow-storm-debugger/docs/ClojureScript.md

 ## NodeJs prerequisites

-On nodejs you need to install `websocket` npm dependency.
+On nodejs you need to install `websocket` npm dependency, like this :

 ```
 npm install websocket --save